(1) SHORT TITLE.—This section may be cited as the “Employee Health Care Access Act.”

 (c) If a small employer rejects, in writing, the standard health benefit plan, the basic health benefit plan, and the high deductible health savings account plan or a health reimbursement arrangement, the small employer carrier may offer the small employer a limited benefit policy or contract.

 (d)1.
-Upon offering coverage under a standard health benefit plan, a basic health benefit plan, or a limited benefit policy or contract for any small employer, the small employer carrier shall provide such employer group with a written statement that contains, at a minimum:
+Upon offering coverage under a standard health benefit plan, a basic health benefit plan, or a limited benefit policy or contract for a small employer group, the small employer carrier shall provide such employer group with a written statement that contains, at a minimum:

 a.
 An explanation of those mandated benefits and providers that are not covered by the policy or contract;